Competition information

 - Canada Cup races have the full suite of age classes (see the course & class guidelines below) and assigned start times, a formal start procedure, etc.

-- Championship events such as the Canadian and North American Championships will be Canada Cup level events.
-Provincial championships and other larger events are often Canada Cup races.
+- Championship events such as the Canadian and North American Championships will be Canada Cup level events by default.
+Provincial championships and other larger events are often Canada Cup events but aren't required to be.

 - For clubs wishing to host a Canada Cup event, the Canada Cup sanctioning request form (see below) needs to be filled out and submitted.